neevparikh/ip-tcp/README.md

 ## Details

 * We developed on our machines and the docker container
-* We saw a weird piece of behavior where on our local laptops, the reference node and our node couldn't send messages between each other.
-However, reference nodes could send to reference nodes and our node could send to other our nodes.
-  However, on the container, our nodes can send to the reference nodes and vice-versa.
-As a result, we decided it was okay.
-Curiously, Wireshark says that the packets from the reference nodes error because it says UDP port not available.
 * We decided to not remove entries from the routing table if they are set to an infinite cost, but we make sure we don't send to them.